dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

   You can access the API's for advanced networking `here <https://www.virtualbox.org/wiki/Advanced_Networking_Linux>`_.

 Linux:
-  1.You will need some basic knowledge of `Linux` and `BASH Shell` otherwise you will go through tremendous torture of blindly following these Guides and if in case come to an error/dead lock, you will get stuck for silly reasons.
+  1.You will need some basic knowledge of Linux` and Shell Programming otherwise you will go through tremendous torture of blindly following these Guides and if in case you end up with an error/dead lock, you will get stuck for silly reasons.
 There are many books, docs available and I don't know which one to recommend so please `Google <https://www.google.com/>`_ it.

-Version 0.2
+Version 0.3

 Status: Beta

 1. Requirements
 ====================
-Basic Requirements
+Recommended Requirements
 :VT Enabled PC:Intel ix or Amd QuadCore
 :4GB Ram:DDR2/DDR3

+Minimum Requirements
+:Non-VT PC's : Intel Core 2 Duo or Amd Dual Core
+:2GB Ram:DDR2/DDR3

 If you dont know wether your processor is VT enabled, you could check it by installing **cpu checker**
 ::
         $sudo apt-get install cpu-checker
         $sudo kvm-ok

 if your pc does not support VT it will show
 ::
         INFO: Your CPU does not support KVM extensions KVM acceleration can NOT be used

-Don't worry you will still be able to use Virtual Box but it will be very slow, so I must consider putting the requirements to be Patience or VT enabled processor ;).
+* Don't worry you will still be able to use Virtual Box but it will be very slow, so I must consider putting the requirements to be Patience or VT enabled processor ;).

-Well there are many ways to configure you OpenStack installation but I am going to follow `OpenStack-Folsom-Install-guide <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst>`_
+* Well there are many ways to configure you OpenStack installation but I am going to follow `OpenStack-Folsom-Install-guide <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst>`_

 There are two different types of configurations that are possible for setting up of Virtual Networks.